-- Create a trap for them: Pour about one-half inch ACV (apple cider vinegar) in a glass.
-Add two drops of liquid dish-washing detergent to the vinegar.
+- Create a trap for them: Pour about one-half inch ACV (apple cider vinegar) into a glass.
+Add two drops of liquid dishwashing detergent to the vinegar.
 You can place several glasses of this mixture around your home.
 The biting midges are attracted to the vinegar and will drown while attempting to land.

 - Soak an old rag or cloth in pine oil and hang them around as repellents.